Silver Legion of America

-The Silver Legion of America, commonly known as the Silver Shirts, was an underground American fascist and Nazi sympathizer organization founded by William Dudley Pelley and headquartered in Asheville, North Carolina.
+The Silver Legion of America, commonly known as the Silver Shirts, was an American fascist and pro-Nazi organization which was founded by William Dudley Pelley and headquartered in Asheville, North Carolina.

 History

-Pelley was a former journalist, novelist and screenwriter turned spiritualist who, by 1931, had begun to promote antisemitic views, asserting that Jews were possessed by demons.
-He formed the Silver Legion with the goal to bring about "spiritual and political renewal", inspired by the success of Adolf Hitler's Nazi movement in Germany.
+Pelley was a former journalist, novelist and screenwriter turned spiritualist who began to promote antisemitic views by 1931, including the belief that Jews were possessed by demons.
+He formed the Silver Legion with the goal of bringing about a "spiritual and political renewal", inspired by the success of Adolf Hitler's Nazi movement in Germany.

-A nationalist, fascist group, the paramilitary Silver Legion wore a uniform modeled after the Nazi's brown shirts (SA), consisting of a silver shirt with a blue tie, along with a campaign hat and blue corduroy trousers with leggings.
+A nationalist, fascist group, the paramilitary Silver Legion wore a uniform modeled after the Nazis' brown shirts (SA), consisting of a silver shirt with a blue tie, along with a campaign hat and blue corduroy trousers with leggings.
 The uniform shirts bore a scarlet letter L over the heart, which according to Pelley was "standing for Love, Loyalty, and Liberation."
 The blocky slab serif L-emblem was in a typeface similar to the present-day Rockwell Extra Bold.
-The organizational flag was a plain silver field with such a red L in the canton at the upper left.
-By 1934, the Legion claimed 15,000 members.
+The organizational flag was a plain silver field with a red L in the canton on the upper left hand corner.
+By 1934, the Legion claimed that it had 15,000 members.

-Legion leader Pelley called for a "Christian Commonwealth" in America that would combine the principles of nationalism and theocracy, while excluding Jews and non-whites.
+Legion leader Pelley called for the establishment of a "Christian Commonwealth" in America, a government that would combine the principles of fascism, theocracy, and socialism, along with the exclusion of Jews and non-whites.
 He claimed he would save America from Jewish communists just as "Mussolini and his Black Shirts saved Italy and as Hitler and his Brown Shirts saved Germany."
 Pelley ran in the 1936 presidential election on a third-party ticket under the Christian Party banner.
-Pelley hoped to seize power in a "silver revolution" and set himself as dictator of the United States.
-He would be called "the Chief" just like other fascist world leaders who had similar titles such "Der Führer" for Adolf Hitler and "II Duce" for Benito Mussolini.
-However, the Democratic President Franklin D. Roosevelt handily won the reelection, and Pelley failed to figure among the top four.
+Pelley hoped to seize power in a "silver revolution" and set himself up as the dictator of the United States.
+He would be called "the Chief", a title which would be analogous to the titles used by other fascist leaders, such as "Der Führer" for Adolf Hitler and "Il Duce" for Benito Mussolini.
+However, the Democratic President Franklin D. Roosevelt was re-elected, and Pelley failed to appear in the top four.
 By around 1937, the Silver Legion's membership had declined to about 5,000.
+In 1936, a small Silver Shirt office was established in downtown Spokane.
+About 200 members participated before the group's end.